mulesoft-consulting/ci-hello-world/README.md

 ![CD pipeline design](./images/cd-pipeline-design.png)

 Deployment on DEV is the only deployment considered and implemented in this example.
-Deployment on development environment should be triggered every time there is a commit to development brach (as per the configuration in `Jenkinsfile`, every branch starting with 'dev-' is considered as development branch).
+Deployment on development environment should be triggered every time there is a commit to development branch (as per the configuration in `Jenkinsfile`, every branch starting with 'dev-' is considered as development branch).
 [Mule maven plugin](https://docs.mulesoft.com/mule-user-guide/v/3.9/mule-maven-plugin) is used for deployement to development environment.

 <details><summary>Sample DEV deployment config - on-prem runtime</summary><p>